Aadil-Mansuri0/retail-sales-etl/README.md

-# Retail Sales ETL Pipeline (Basic to Intermediate)
+# Retail Sales ETL Pipeline

 This project demonstrates a complete ETL pipeline using Python, SQL, and DuckDB.
 It is designed for internship-level data engineering portfolios and can be explained easily in interviews.